 Secondly, if you have private health insurance with ‘extras’ you may be entitled to a rebate.
 It is worth calling your private health insurance provider to enquire about your rebate entitlements.
 If you have ‘extras’ and your private health insurance does not cover psychology sessions, we suggest calling a health insurance comparison company to obtain a better quote (remember there is no wait time on existing ‘extras’ when you switch health insurance companies).
-For more details about our fees call us today on 1300 766 870 or send an enquiry.

 A psychologist will first try and understand the nature of your difficulties.
 While the psychologist will ask questions about you, they will also try to make you feel comfortable and at ease.
 The psychologist will reflect to you their understanding of your difficulties to seek clarification and ensure you agree with their interpretations.
 A psychologist will then suggest a plan for improving your wellbeing and life circumstances, which will include making some goals together about the outcomes of therapy.